pkardas/notes/books/clean-agile.md

 The most precious ingredient in the life of a programmer is sufficient sleep.
 Make sure you know how many hours of sleep your body needs, and then prioritize those hours.
 Those hours will more than pay themselves back.

 No one owns the code in an Agile project.
 The code is owned by the team as a whole.
-Any member fo the team can check and improve any module in the project at any time.
+Any member of the team can check and improve any module in the project at any time.
 The team owns the code collectively.
 Collective Ownership does not mean that you cannot specialize.
 However, even as you specialize, you must also generalize.
 Divide your work between your specialty and other areas of the code.
 Maintain your ability to work outside your specialty.